 By 10:30am, our small group of four was done for the morning and I decided to run up to Red Hook for lunch.
 I was in the mood for a Chicken Parmesan sandwich from Village Pizza III located in the downtown.
 Before I left for lunch, I drove through Downtown Rhinebeck which had just closed off all their downtown parking for outdoor cafes and the place was really busy.
 All the restaurants were busy for the late brunch and early lunch crowds.

 I drove further north on Route 9 which takes you right into Downtown Red Hook and turns into North and South Broadway which is cut at the intersection of East and West Market Street (which is Route 199).
 The downtown stretches from this intersection for a few blocks before leading to more homes and farms.
 The wooden storefronts are a combination of Victorian and multi-level architecture and brick buildings which gives it the classic downtown appearance.

 Looking down East Market Street in Downtown Red Hook, NY

 I parked on East Market Street and started to walk towards the intersection.
 I discovered that one of my favorite stores that I just featured a few months ago, Pause at 10 East Market Street had moved to Rhinebeck.
 It now has an online store and its new expanded location in Rhinebeck at 6423 Montgomery Street Suite 3.

 Pause was a great store of handmade food products and whimsical toys for pets.

-Pause was at 6423 Montgomery Street Suite 3 in Rhinebeck, NY
+Pause is now at 6423 Montgomery Street Suite 3 in Rhinebeck, NY

 Next to the former Pause store is another unique at 6 East Market Street called Petals & Moss, a fresh and dried flower store, where the owner, Nancy Lee, designs not only the floral arrangements and the dried flower wreaths that line the walls but also cuts most of the fresh flowers in season from her own garden.